mb0/xelf-old/DESIGN.md

 means that char is comparable to str or enum, and the num type is comparable to any specific numeric type.

-Convertible types cover arr, map and obj types whose element types also convertible.
+Convertible types cover idxr, keyr and record types whose element types also convertible.

 Checked convertible type might be convertible, but need to check the literal value to decide if they actually are.
-This is the case for types containing unresolved type reference, if the source type is the any, list or dict type and should convert to a more specific type, or is an arr, map or obj type, whose element types are checked convertible, or is the char type that should convert to a specific type with a strict format (raw, uuid, time and span).
+This is the case for types containing unresolved type reference, if the source type is the any, idxr or keyr type and should convert to a more specific type, or is an list, dict or record type, whose element types are checked convertible, or is the char type that should convert to a specific type with a strict format (raw, uuid, time and span).